giale2710/giale2710/README.md

 - 👋 Hi, I’m @giale2710.
 My name is Le Hoang Gia.
 You can call me John.
 - 👋 I graduated as Bachelor of Business Administration (Accounting and Finance, IFRS base), at University of Asia Pacific, Oita, Japan.
-- 👋 I have upto 4 years of experience as Business Analyst, working under both Agile Scrum and Waterfall.
+- 👋 I have upto 4 years of experience as Business Analyst, as I have been working under both Agile Scrum and Waterfall framework.
 - 👀 I’m interested in coding, teaching, Fin-tech and raising Enterprises.
 - 🌱 Currently, I’m currently learning Front-End Developers.
 My path is to become a full-fledged JS Senior Developer.
 - 💞️ I’m looking to collaborate on some promising projects if interested.